janamailzuu/employee-management-api/README.md

 ## Possible Enhancements

-- Asynchronous processing for handling large filess by considering other options
+- Asynchronous processing for handling large files.
 - Validation: Add more robust validation for fields such as birthday.
 - Creating error report after the CSV processing
 - File Validation and Pre-processing - 415 Unsupported Media Type for the file type validation, correctness of the content, avoiding duplicates